jekyll/jekyll/docs/_docs/github-pages.md

 will become available under a subpath of your user pages subdomain, such as `username.github.io/project` (unless a custom domain is specified).

-The Jekyll project repository itself is a perfect example: the [master branch]({{ site.repository }}) contains the actual software project for Jekyll, however the Jekyll website (that you’re looking at right now) is contained in the [docs folder]({{ site.repository }}/tree/master/docs) of the same repository.

 The Jekyll project repository itself is a perfect example of this branch structure—the [master branch]({{ site.repository }}) contains the actual software project for Jekyll, and the Jekyll website that you’re